alex-powell-1/business-automations/README.md

 This server will check for an internet connection.
 If the function determines there is no connection, the application will log the disconnected state and force a restart.
 To determine if there is an internet connection, the server will attempt to ping three reliable hosts ("https://www.google.com/", "1.1.1.1", "8.8.8.8").
-If ping fails to ALL three, the application will declare an disconnected state and initiate the reboot.
+If ping fails to ALL three, the application will declare a disconnected state and initiate the reboot.

 ### 4) Inventory Upload
 This process will get long description, price, and quantity available for all active items (defined below) for